jeseekia/crawl-walk-run/ai/ai-crawl-walk-run.md

 - Get off and RUNning on a challenge

 ## Benefits:
-- Reduce programming:
+- Reduce programming: lots of conditionals
-- Customize products:
+- Customize products: provide personalized content
-- Solve unprogrammable problems: detect faces
+- Solve un-programmable problems: detect faces
 - New problem-solving approach: experiments, statistics, thinking like a scientist

 ## Setup
 Copy/save colab: https://colab.research.google.com/drive/1XnIo3Nq0UFCX66ATIqOChvpBEOOsFLXu
 - Select "File"
 - Select "Save a notebook in Drive"

-Local setup: TODO
+_Uses Google Colaboratory app in Google Drive_

+Training on your computer is challenging and many times impossible due to the resources needed.
+Info on tools for training your model in the cloud will be included in the [resources](https://github.com/jeseekia/crawl-walk-run/blob/master/ai/ai-cwr-resources.md)

 # Crawl